tier4/caret_doc/docs/design/software_architecture/caret_trace.md

     + is_recording_enabled(): bool
     + ...
 }

-note left of HashableKeys : Tuple-like class that can calculate and compare hash values class HashableKeys<T1, T2, ...> {
+note left of Context : A class that manages instances; Singleton.

+class HashableKeys<T1, T2, ...> {
     -- public --
     .. read only ..